nplrkn/qcore/docs/backlog.md

 ## In progress
 - Info logging review
+- Regression in release cause propagation from RAN release request as intended - tests should validate
 - Live testing with multiple phones, update readme documenting interop status.

 ## Interop